Ghana Country Programme

-The Ghana Land, Services and Citizenship
+The Ghana Land, Services and Citizenship (LSC) programme aims to:

 The Government of Ghana is implementing LSC through the Urban Development Unit (UDU) and the Institute of Local Government Studies (ILGS), both under the Ministry of Local Government and Rural Development (MLGRD).